Nexus-Protocol/basset-vault-contracts/README.md

  2. [Binaryen](https://github.com/WebAssembly/binaryen) (`brew install binaryen`)
  3. `sha256sum` (`brew install coreutils`)

+If you want artifacts to be automatically copied to the contracts scripts, set `CONTRACTS_SCRIPTS_PATH` env variable

 # Integration tests

 Some contracts have integrations tests feature flag.
 To build them for integration tests properly, use `integration_tests_build.sh`.
 This script builds those contracts and puts them to special directory in `contracts_scripts`.

 To configure this you have to set the path to your contracts scripts directory to the `CONTRACTS_SCRIPTS_PATH` env variable.
 Make sure you installed [WABT](https://github.com/WebAssembly/wabt) (`brew install wabt`) for striping wasm binaries.

 # Getting started

 ## Setup Depedencies